Cuca responds to shake Abel Ferreira. The two fight to succeed Tite in the Brazilian team. The duel has begun – Prisma

 Cuca knows very well that the Portuguese has become a great rival for the spot.

-Asked if he wants to coach the Brazilian team, Abel Ferreira showed pride at the question, on TV Cultura’s Roda Viva program.
-He shied away from the direct answer, but made it clear that if the invitation comes along, he’s inclined to accept.
+Asked if he wants to coach the Brazilian team, Abel Ferreira showed pride in the question in the program Live Wheel, from TV Cultura.
+He shied away from the direct answer, but made it clear that if the invitation comes along, he is inclined to accept it.

-“I live now.
+“I live in the now.
 I don’t make plans.
-The question is pertinent (because of the titles, the important moment of Palmeiras).
+The question is pertinent [por conta dos títulos, do momento importante do Palmeiras].
 But I already coach a green club.
-I prefer to live now.”
+I prefer to live in the now.”

 Straightforward as it is, if he didn’t want to work in the position, he would have already nipped the idea in the bud.